MicrosoftDocs/altspace-vr/altspace-vr/getting-started/system-requirements.md

 # Minimum system requirements

-For the full AltspaceVR experience, we recommend the following minimum system profile for users utilizing a computer to access our service.
+For the full AltspaceVR experience, we recommend the following minimum system profile.

 ## Supported Head Mounted Displays